The Oscars bring back red carpet glam in whites, reds, gold - WTMJ

 This pottery teacher wore Gucci.

 The 9-year-old star of “Minari,” Alan Kim, vamped on the carpet in his black shorts suit with high black socks, including one with horizontal white stripes.
-He just had a birthday and got the bike he was hoping for.
+He just had a birthday and got the bike he wa s hoping for.
+Another “Minari” star, Yuh-Jung Youn, smiled on the carpet in a Marmar Halim midnight blue brocade gown with a velvet belt, a wide diamond Chopard bracelet on her wrist.

 Glenn Close, nominated for “Hillbilly Elegy,” paired a jewel-tone blue embellished caftan from Armani Prive with dark slacks and gloves.
 And she, like so many others on hand, was back in heels.